Welcome to today's edition of the Rush 24-7 podcast.

 Nobody knows yet why this guy did it.

-Uh there was a dark night comic book in nineteen eighty six, I believe it came out, uh, that actually prefigures this plot in which some kind of crazed loner, it's a Batman comic book.
+There was a Dark Knight comic book in 1986, I believe it came out, that actually prefigures this plot in which some kind of crazed loner, it's a Batman comic book, a Dark Knight comic book, in which a crazed loner goes to a movie theatre and kills a bunch of people.

 It actually comes.

-That doesn't mean by the way that we should ban Batman.
+That doesn't mean, by the way, that we should ban Batman.

-Uh this isn't like something in the water.
+This isn't like something in the water.

 Human beings are not animals.